ivanreshetar/django-api/README.md

 ## API

-To view the API in the browser go to http://localhost:8000/api/docs/#/
+To view the API docs in the browser go to http://localhost:8000/api/docs/#/

-## DB
+## Database

-To generate new DB migration files use this command:
+To generate new database migration files use this command:
 `docker-compose run --rm app sh -c "python manage.py makemigrations"`

-To apply all migrations to the DB use this command:
+To apply all migrations to the database use this command:
 `docker-compose run --rm app sh -c "python manage.py migrate"`